juaniartal/juaniartal/README.md

 - 🌱 I’m currently learning **ReactJS, PHP**

-- 👯 I’m looking to collaborate on **jobs where I put my knowledge into practice in the fullstack**
+- 👯 I’m looking to collaborate on **jobs where I put my knowledge into practice in the fullstack dev**

 - 💬 Ask me about **Frontend and backend**